YOUR VOICE COUNTS

 - You will receive an email with a couple of minutes delay.
 Click on the link provided in the email to confirm.

-Step 2- Choose each Bill below and write your testimony.
+Step 2- Choose Bills from below and write your testimony.

-Sample messages are available to copy and paste in the form.
+Sample messages are available to copy and paste.
 Please amend to make it your own.
+Save what you have written in a document and re-submit it as the Bill moves through the committees.

 Close the Gas Loophole